45 is the new 50—for colonoscopy

 The American Cancer Society has released new colonoscopy recommendations: Adults at average risk should start getting colonoscopies at 45 instead of 50.
 The update is due to an alarming trend that shows U.S. patients are developing colorectal cancer at younger ages.

-Colorectal cancer is the third most commonly diagnosed cancer in the U.S. and will be diagnosed in more than 95,000 people this year.
-Additionally, more than 40,000 will be diagnosed with rectal cancer.
-The two cancers are expected to kill more than 50,000 people this year, and we’ve seen diagnoses in patients as young as their 30s.
+Colorectal cancer is the third most commonly diagnosed cancer in the U.S. and will be diagnosed in more than 101,000 people in 2019.
+Additionally, more than 44,000 will be diagnosed with rectal cancer.
+The two cancers are expected to kill more than 51,000 people during this year, and we’ve seen diagnoses in patients as young as their 30s.

 The updated recommendations are a smart move to save the lives of more patients.
 Colonoscopies serve a dual purpose: early detection of existing cancer and prevention of cancer before it has a chance to develop.

 How colonoscopy can prevent colon cancer

 During a colonoscopy, we check for existing cancer.
 More often, we find polyps, which are growths that appear in the colon and throughout the gastrointestinal tract.
 Polyps can be smaller than a quarter of an inch to several inches in diameter, and they look like small bumps growing along the lining of the bowel.

 Many polyps are harmless, but they can turn into colorectal cancer without causing noticeable symptoms until the cancer has progressed.
 It’s impossible to know for sure which polyps become cancerous, but generally the bigger they are, the more likely they are to be or become cancerous.